Ziad-Shalaby/Youtube-summarize-app/README.md

     -   Streamlit: A Python library for building data-driven web applications.
     -   Python: The core programming language.
 -   **API Integration:**
-    -   Gemini API: The core large language model for generating the summaries.
+    -   Bart: The core large language model for generating the summaries.
     -   `youtube-transcript-api`: A Python library to fetch video transcripts.

 ## Getting Started